orajhan/jitsionoke/README.md

-# Jitsi Meet app deployment in Kunernetes (Oracle Kubernetes Engine)
+# Jitsi Meet app deployment in Kubernetes (Oracle Kubernetes Engine)

 I referred to https://github.com/DushmanthaBandaranayake/jitsi-kubernetes-scalable-service and have made some changes below.\
 Actually Dush's 10-config script is the most important one to make HPA work since JVB must have unique port to be scaled horizontally by design.